Richard Thilthorpe Slee: General Manager, BHP Broken Hill

-Owing to a strike in 1919 that brought about a shut down at Broken Hill, Richard Slee was transferred to the booming BHP steelworks at Newcastle for about 12 months.
+Owing to a strike in 1919 that brought about a shut down at Broken Hill, Richard Slee was transferred to the booming BHP Newcastle Steelworks for about 12 months.
 In 1921 he returned, where he succeeded Edward James Horwood as General Manager of BHP mining operations at Broken Hill, a position he occupied until his death.
 In this capacity, his close associates included Essington Lewis (1881–1961) who, when the City of Whyalla was being established by BHP., honoured him in the naming of Slee Street.

 Richard Slee was a member of the Geological Sub-Committee of the Scientific Society of Broken Hill, and was instrumental in the discovery of a new mineral, bernalite, Fe(OH)3, though he never knew of this achievement.
 Around 1921 he noticed a strange mineral in the upper level workings of the BHP mine.
 Containing dark green octahedral crystals on concretionary goethite and coronadite, he passed specimens on to the noted geologist Frank Leslie Stillwell (1888–1963) for investigation.
 In 1927 Stillwell incorrectly concluded they were known minerals.
 The specimens remained unnoticed in the Department of Geology at the University of Melbourne until 1990 when they were re-examined by scientists.
 It was then realised they were a new and unknown mineral, being named bernalite in honour of eminent crystallographer and science historian John Desmond Bernal (1901–1971).

 Tall and slim, with a reserved but efficient demeanour, R.T.
 Slee was one of the most highly respected managers of the mines at Broken Hill.
 Although prominent in the Mining Managers’ Association, he was also well regarded by his employees and the unions for the consideration he gave to them.